-How God Helps Us Through Spiritual Warfare
+How God Helps Us Beat Spiritual Warfare

 One of the promises that we have in the Bible is that “in all things God works for the good of those who love Him” (Romans 8:28).
 This means, regardless of what you have or will go through, God can use it for good.
+He can help us beat spiritual warfare.
 Think about Moses.
 Terrible circumstances caused his mother to put him in the Nile River to avoid him being killed.
 God later used him to free his people from generations of slavery.
 This is a super simplified version, but the Bible and the world is PACKED with stories of God using man’s ill-use of free will and turning it into a blessing and furthering His kingdom.
 Genesis 50:20 says this beautifully, “you meant to harm me, but God intended it for a good purpose.”

-Assess the current situation.
+1. Assess the current situation

 Where are you feeling unrest within yourself and your family?
 What is this unrest causing?
 Does any of it fit in to the categories of steal, kill, or destroy?
 If so, you can bet this is spiritual warfare.

-Study the Word.
+2. Study the Word

 Simplify your battle and research what the Bible says about this.
 For example, you can Google ‘scripture regarding marriage’ or whatever the topic is.
 Then, read through the results and note things that speak to you.
-Youtube is another great resource and will usually result in a message from a top pastor.
+YouTube is another great resource and will usually result in a message from a top pastor.

 Romans 12:2 says, “Do not conform to the pattern of this word” and Colossians 3:2 says to “Set your minds on things above, not on earthly things.”
 How is your lifestyle, attitude and mindset contributing to this battle?
 Are you acting worldly or godly?

-Also, make not that, just as there are godly people doing God’s work, there are also people who are doing Satan’s work.
+Also, make note that, just as there are godly people doing God’s work, there are also people who are doing Satan’s work.
 This can show up in legislation, societal trends, the school systems, etc. DO NOT BE FOOLED INTO THINKING THAT SATAN HAS NOT HEAVILY WEAVED HIMSELF INTO OUR EVERYDAY LIVES.
 This is intentional and is part of the battle.
 Don’t forget to reflect on how outside factors are contributing to your battle as well.

 If you’re needing an example of this, check out my blog on 3 societal trends that could be hurting your marriage.
 Sometimes we have to look beyond the obvious to find where our problem stems from.